 Designing a better claims experience, providing people with the ability to submit, track and manage their claims 24/7

-• Helped prioritize user driven feature sets for release 1 & 2, based on companies technological capabilities
+• Helped prioritize user driven feature sets for strategic roadmap releases 1 & 2, based on companies technological capabilities

 To first validate the idea of a simplifying the motor claims process, a range of customer surveys and interviews were undertaken to better understand this problem space.
 Below demonstrate key pain points and learnings from the findings.
 These insights were then used to establish our strategic direction and 'must-have' focus for the new digital claim's hub (1st and 2nd launches).